Skip to content

 Asia’s tea masters produce tea from the Camellia sinensis plant using a combination of techniques: withering, rolling, oxidizing, drying and more.
 These are the skills for which tea houses in China, Taiwan, India and Japan are renowned.

-Through personal study and tea-related travel in Asia, our Artisan has developed and perfected his knowledge and know-how, which he now applies to our boreal flora.
+Through his research and travels in Asia, our Artisan has built up his own know-how, which he applies to our boreal flora.

-Hand-harvested in Abitibi, Quebec by our team of pickers, this boreal plant is indigenous to Canada, from coast to coast.
-This pioneer plant colonizes disturbed soils, including forest fires.
-Naturally caffeine-free, it is traditionally consumed for its anti-inflammatory properties.
+Hand-harvested in the Abitibi region by our team of pickers, this boreal plant is indigenous to Quebec.
+Named Fireweed in English, this pioneer plant colonizes disturbed soils, including forest fires.
+Naturally caffeine-free, it is traditionally recognized for its anti-inflammatory properties.

-We also produce tea from raspberry and sea buckthorn leaves, among many other plants.
+We also produce tea from the leaves of raspberry, sea buckthorn and many others.

 Our local tea producer

-Julien Drouin-Bouffard is a self-taught enthusiast of the living world.
-Like an alchemist, he transforms the aromas of our local plants to bring out the best of them.
-He became enchanted by the complex and subtle art of tea-making in Asia and he now adapts this know-how and these skills to our terroir.
+Julien Drouin-Bouffard is an autodidact with a passion for life.
+Like an alchemist, he transforms the aromas of our local plants to bring out the best in them.
+For him, the art of Asian tea is a fascinating source of complex and subtle know-how, which he adapts to our terroir.

-His mission, by bringing you exquisite and quality infusions, is to change the world… one cup at a time.
+Its mission is to bring you the highest quality infusions to change the world… one cup at a time.

-After local herbal teas and imported teas, we're revolutionizing the world of infusions by producing one of the first teas from Canada.
+After local herbal teas and imported teas, we are revolutionizing the world of tea by producing the first teas made in Quebec.

 TN Icone Intro sans caffeine